laguna03/holbertonschool-printf/README.md

 3. %d - for a number positive or negative.
 4. %i - for a number positive or negative.

-At this moment any other specifier like %o or %x is not implemented.
+At this moment, any other specifier like %o or %x is not implemented.

 ## Contributors.
-This project was made posible by:
+This project was made possible by:

 Gabriel Velez - Github: GabrielVelez13